the-aerospace-corporation/glaucus/README.md

 ### Use pre-trained model with SigMF data

 Load quantized model and return compressed signal vector & reconstruction.
-Our weights were trained & evaluated on a corpus of 200GB of RF waveforms with various added RF impairments for a 40TB training set.
+Our weights were trained & evaluated on a corpus of 200 GB of RF waveforms with various added RF impairments for a 1 PB training set.

 ```python
 import torch